The Exorcist, 1973

 The Exorcist filming location: Father Karras visits his sick mother in New York’s Goldwater Memorial Hospital on Roosevelt Island in the East River, New York

 Father Karras (Jason Miller) visits his sick mother in New York’s Goldwater Memorial Hospital on Roosevelt Island in the East River (for a long time the site of madhouses and prisons – it was here Mae West served her eight day sentence in the 1930s for appearing in her play Sex).
-The hospital is a major setting for John Boorman's very different Exorcist II: The Heretic.
+The hospital, also a major setting for John Boorman's very different Exorcist II: The Heretic, closed in 2013 and is being demolished to make way for Cornell University’s new graduate school of technology.

 The aerial tramway that takes you to Roosevelt Island is featured in City Slickers and hijacked by the Green Goblin in Spider-Man.